tomsajan/netio-exporter/netio_an/an_en.md

 This data is available via [API](https://www.netio-products.com/en/glossary/m2m-m2m-api).
 It is very useful to gain some insight into the historical trends of the data Netio provides, to do some calculations and to be able to create alerts based on events reported by Netio.
-Prometheus nicely extends the Netio real-time monitoring capabilities with it's own time-series database and analyical tools.
+Prometheus nicely extends the Netio real-time monitoring capabilities with it's own time-series database and analytical tools.

 Prometheus works in a `pull based` mode.
 It means it regularly requests time series data in a specific [format](https://prometheus.io/docs/concepts/data_model/#notation).
 The format of the prometheus data looks roughly like this: